alphagov/govwifi-tech-docs/source/documentation/set_up.md

 Read about how to [create certificate profiles in configuration manager](https://docs.microsoft.com/en-us/previous-versions/system-center/system-center-2012-R2/dn270541(v=technet.10)).

-### Prioritise the GovWifi profile
+### Prioritise the GovWifi profile (optional)

-GovWifi must be the highest priority service set identifier (SSID) in your organisation, except for SSIDs that provide access to privileged networks using device certificates.
+GovWifi should be set as the highest priority service set identifier (SSID) in your organisation.
+This does not apply when internal SSIDs are providing access to privileged networks using certificate based authentication.

 Add the following to your users’ login script: